|Movie Title/Year and Brief Scene Description|

 House on Haunted Hill (1999)

-Years later, Halloween birthday-party guests for Evelyn Stockard Price's (Famke Janssen) celebration were invited (and challenged) to spend the night in the haunted hill house for $1 million.
-The offer was made by demented amusement park entrepreneur and inventor - sadistic, smirking and eccentric millionaire husband Stephen Price (Geoffrey Rush, replacing Vincent Price in the original film).
-He was married to his hated, vain and quarreling femme fatale wife, who in the first sequence, was bathing in her sudsy tub.
+In the film's first sequence, Evelyn was bathing in her sudsy tub.
 She watched jerky, TV newsreel footage (on the program "Terrifying But True!!") showing the asylum's lethal past as a torture institution for the criminally insane.
 The program's narrator (Peter Graves) intoned:

 The names of the five party guests, strangers to each other yet all invited to Evelyn's birthday at the sealed-up haunted house (for "Terror, Humiliation, Perhaps Murder"), were switched twice.
-Price had shredded Evelyn's list and substituted his own guest list - although his list, in his absence, was also mysteriously deleted from his laptop (by evil spirits of the house?).
+Price had shredded Evelyn's list and substituted his own guest list - although his list, in his absence, was also mysteriously deleted from his laptop (by evil spirits or ghosts of the house?).
 The final guest list included only one person on Evelyn's original list - Dr. Blackburn:

 Shortly after the guests arrived and the party started, the facility went into lockdown for a period of twelve hours.
 Lots of nightmarish images popped up in the film.
-During a sequence for a search to find the security system controls to unlock the house gates, a group of guests went down a series of frightening corridors.
+During a sequence for a search to find the security system controls to unlock the house gates and/or to escape, a group of guests went down a series of frightening corridors.
 Sara and others found display cases of mummified remains of experimented-upon patients.
 In its creepiest moment, she reached her arms into a large round vat of gooey blood to rescue a possessed Eddie who had jumped in.
 Then she found him suddenly approaching her from behind, and asking: "What the hell are you doing?" as a mysterious force tried to drag her in.

 The Howling (1981)